 In the now-classic scene from the original SOMM documentary, Master Sommelier Ian Cauble describes a wine’s smell as a freshly cut garden hose.
-He follows up the unusual descriptor with another, freshly opened can of tennis balls.
+He follows up the unusual descriptor with another: a freshly opened can of tennis balls.

 It got a lot of people talking.